pi-top/pi-top-Python-SDK/README.rst

 Status: Active Development
 --------------------------

-This SDK is currently in active development, and is made publicly available to inspect while it is being developed.
+This SDK is currently in active development.
+Please be patient while we work towards v1.0.0!

-Please do not expect anything to be final, working or understandable until it has matured, ready for release.

 Backwards Compatibility
 =======================